 When a foodie friend suggested Uchi, I thought why would I want this in Austin?
 After learning of his James Beard award for best chef: Southwest I thought why not.

 Chef Cole trained for more than 10 years in Tokyo.
 He takes Japanese tradition to another place with multi-cultural combinations blending global ingredients.
-It was edible art quite other worldly.
-Sushi is the base for a departure that’s takes off into an unusual and imaginative deviation.
+It was edible art quite otherworldly.
+Sushi is the base for a departure that’s taken off into an unusual and imaginative deviation.

 It’s a flight of fantasy both for the tongue and the eyes.
 Chef Cole says, “Ingredients and flavors from all over the world are easily accessible.
 I create what is playfully multi-cultural mixing the Japanese tradition with tastes that inspire me.